William Henry Drayton: Career

 Drayton at first opposed the growing sense of colonial unity and resistance after the Stamp Act Congress but reversed his position as the Revolution grew nearer.
 He first wrote a series of published letters opposing the American actions.
 When they were published in England, he was made a member of the Colonial Council in 1772.
 Governor Bull appointed him to the Colony's Court in 1774.
 However, later that year he wrote a pamphlet, the American Claim of Rights, which supported the call for a Continental Congress.
 Subsequently he was removed from all government positions, which completed his conversion to the Patriot cause.

 He became a member of South Carolina's Committee of safety in 1775 as well as the provisional Congress that functioned as the colony's rebel government.
 In 1776, he and Arthur Middleton designed the Seal of South Carolina.
 When they began operating under an interim constitution in 1776, he returned to his seat on the council, serving as chief justice of state's Supreme Court.
 When the South Carolina General Assembly unanimously voted for union with Georgia in 1776, Drayton became the chief champion of the proposal.
 The union was rejected by a Georgia convention on January 23, 1777, but Drayton continued to campaign in Georgia for union until Governor John A. Treutlen issued a reward for his arrest.
 In 1778, South Carolina sent Drayton as a delegate to the Continental Congress, where he gave strong support to the military, but he was no friend to the Natives: "Cut up every Indian Cornfield and burn every Indian town," he proclaimed, so that their "nation be extirpated and the lands become the property of the public."

 Death

-Drayton died of typhus on September 3, 1779 in Philadelphia, while serving in Congress.
+Drayton suffered a seizure while crossing the Strawberry Ferry in modern-day Berkeley County, South Carolina, and died shortly after at the nearby Strawberry Ferry Tavern on September 3, 1779, while serving in Congress.
 He was 37.
 His home, Drayton Hall, now lies within the expanded city of Charleston.
 It is operated as a museum and is open to the public for an admission fee.